Jónas Jónsson: Legacy

 Jónas was the author of the "immensely influential primer" Íslandssaga handa börnum ("History of Iceland for children", 2 vols., Reykjavík, 1915–1916).
 The primer molded the "historical perception of generations of Icelanders" until the 1970s, when it was no longer being used in education.
 The textbook reflects the nationalist account of Icelandic history (originally introduced by Jón Jónsson Aðils) wherein the Icelandic nation prospered as an independent nation during the medieval period but suffered degradation for centuries after it gave up its sovereignty to the Norwegian King by signing the Old Covenant (1262).
 According to his textbook, Icelanders had a special status since they hailed from descendants of those who fled the rule of Harald Fairhair, an especially hardy stock of Norwegians; in combination with the harsh natural environment this produced the "unique Icelandic nation".
-According to historian Thorsteinn Helgason, Jónsson's textbook presents the Icelandic nation "as a homogenous and united flock, while foreigners, mainly the Danes, are depicted as evil.
+According to historian Thorsteinn Helgason, Jónas' textbook presents the Icelandic nation "as a homogenous and united flock, while foreigners, mainly the Danes, are depicted as evil.
 More or less fictional figures from mediaeval sagas, together with literary and political personalities of all eras, populate the scene.
 The book was written during a sensitive period when separation from Denmark was heavily debated, and it was clearly an argument for separation."